 Do you miss the gym when you’re travelling?
 Next time you stay with us, pack your running shoes and join our Thursday morning Run Club.

-Next Run | Thurs 21 November.
+Next Run | Thurs 27 February

 Register with reception by Wednesday.

-AGWA 40 – Celebrating the anniversary of AGWA’s 1979 Brutalist building
+AGWA 40 – Celebrating the anniversary of AGWA’s 1979 Brutalist building.

-More information here
+More information here.

 Click here for more information about the Art Gallery WA and all their exhibitions.

-More information here
+More information and programs here.